Friday, October 19, 2012

 Cranberry, Apple, and Cashew Broccoli Slaw and Dressing

-This nutritious cranberry, apple, cashew broccoli slaw is easy to make, looks really pretty, and tastes sensational.
+This nutritious cranberry, apple, cashew broccoli slaw salad is easy to make, looks really pretty, and tastes sensational.

 Tonight is my book club meeting and pot luck dinner.
 I volunteered to bring a salad, but I didn't want to just bring an ordinary salad.
-As usual, I went to the market, looked at the produce and waited for my creation to be born.

 First, I selected some broccoli slaw which is made by Dole and comes in a clear bag.